Redwood Logistics: Understanding FAK (Freight All Kinds)

 When shipping freight in a low freight class

-Low-class shipments often attract carriers who are willing to negotiate since their operations ratios are better for lower-classed shipments.
+When you ship low-class freight, you'll often attract carriers who are willing to negotiate since their operations ratios are better for lower-classed shipments.

 Shipping mixed freight pallets